plone/documentation/docs/classic-ui/theming/color-mode.md

 })()
 ```

+(customize-single-elements-label)=

 ## Customize single elements

 Elements can be assigned a static theme using the `data-bs-theme` attribute.
-When set to a value the element will be rendered in the given theme, despite the global theme.
+When set to a value, the element will be rendered in the given theme, overriding the global theme.
-For example:
+See the following example.

 ```html
 <form data-bs-theme='light'>